homeworkprod/chatrelater/README.rst

 * The analyzer extracts user relations from chat logs.
 The gained data is serialized as YAML.

-* The visualizer takes that data and utilizes GraphViz_ to create a graph.
+* The visualizer takes that data, generates a DOT_ file, and calls the GraphViz_ application to render the graph in the requested output format (e. g.
+PDF, PNG, SVG).

 It is actually a conceptual clone of the PieSpy_ Social Network Bot.
 However, Chat Relater does not act as an IRC bot (although this could be